-Periodically, solids from the settling ponds, surge pond, and runoff pond may need to be removed to maintain storage capacity and proper functioning.
-Cleaning of the settling ponds will be done using on-site mining equipment.
-Cleaning of the runoff and surge ponds will probably be done annually using a slurry vacuum pump.
-Material from these ponds will be transported to the low sulfur waste rock stockpile or high sulfur waste rock stockpile depending upon the nature of the material.
+Periodically, solids from the settling, surge and runoff ponds may need to be removed to maintain storage capacity and proper functioning.
+Cleaning of the settling ponds would be done using on-site mining equipment.
+Cleaning of the runoff and surge ponds would probably be done annually using a slurry vacuum pump.
+Material from these ponds would be transported to the low sulfur waste rock stockpile or high sulfur waste rock stockpile depending upon the nature of the material.